srdjag/srdjag/README.md

 <h1 align="center">Hi 👋, I'm Srdja</h1>
 <h3 align="center">A full stack web developer with great passion for interesting projects and new technologies.</h3>

-- 🔭 I’m currently working on **several freelance and personal projects**

-- 💼 I'm currently employed as full stack web developer at **LoginEKO.**
+- 💼 I'm currently employed as full stack web developer at **TwogNation**.

 - 📫 How to reach me **srdjagunjic@gmail.com** or **https://www.linkedin.com/in/srdjagunjic**